 Again, it's the 24-megapixel Sony A7 Mark II that wins out in this test, beating the dynamic range figures of the three higher-resolution models in this comparison.
 For a camera launched in 2015, though, the Sony A7R Mark II acquits itself pretty well.

-The key point about the Sony A7R Mark II, though, is that whatever its limitations by today's standards, it's still a highly versatile and effective camera and, more to the point, there's nowhere else you can get this kind of resolution at this kind of price.
+The key point about the Sony A7R Mark II, though, is that while it shows its age against modern rivals in the same class, it's now priced at a similar level to amateur/enthusiast mirrorless cameras – and for resolution it blows these away completely.
+Old as it is, the Sony A7R II is still a highly versatile and effective camera and, more to the point, there's nowhere else you can get this kind of resolution at this kind of price.